Chris Falk banner image

 If you’ve been around the commercial real estate world for any period of time, you’ve likely heard the term “flex property” or “flex space.”
 But what does that mean?
 For some business owners, purchasing or leasing commercial office space can be challenging, especially if their business is in an industry where it makes sense to have an office or a retail space along with a warehouse or manufacturing building.
 If this is the case for you, read on to find out if flex property can meet all of your needs.

-Flex, or flexible, property is commercial real estate that has a warehouse and an office or retail space all in one.
+Flex building, or flexible, property is commercial real estate that has a warehouse and an office or retail space all in one.
 Instead of having to lease or purchase two different properties, a buyer can have everything they need in one space.
-The typical layout for a flex property is an office space or retail area in the front of the building with storage or warehouse space in the back.
-These types of properties can be stand-alone buildings or they may be part of a connected industrial complex.
+The typical layout for a flex property is an office space or retail area in the front of the building with storage space or warehouse space in the back.
+These types of properties can be stand-alone buildings or they may be part of a connected industrial space complex.

 What Can Flex Space Be Used For?